ComputationalMovementAnalysis/computationalmovementanalysis.github.io/W3_3_preparation.md

 Branches are a way to have multiple versions of your project, which is especially useful if you want to do experiments that you are unsure about.
 We will not cover branches in this course, but it's important that you have heard of the term, since its considered to be Git's "Killer feature".

 Once you make your first commit, Git will automatically create a branch named `master`.
 Test this by committing the`.gitignore` and `...*.Rproj`-File.
 `master` is just a convention for the main (and maybe only) version of your project.
-Since 2020, there are efforts to avoid offensive jargon in tech, including `master`.
+Since 2020, there are efforts to avoid offensive jargon in tech, including the term "master".
 In this effort, Github has switched to using `main` as the name for the main branch, while Git still uses `master`.
 We can rename our `master` branch to `main` with the following line of code (note that you must have committed something first):

 ```
 git branch -M main